hydra3333/Pi4CC/README.md

        New password:
        ```
        enter the password you had set for the pi login, then enter it again when you see `Re-type new password:`
+     * when you see something like this,
+       ```
+       Before we start the server, you’ll want to set a Samba password.
+Enter you pi password.
+       + sudo smbpasswd -a pi
+       New SMB password:
+       ```
+       enter the password you had set for the pi login, then enter it again when you see `Retype new SMB password:`
+     * then when you see something like this,
+       ```
+       Before we start the server, you’ll want to set a Samba password.
+Enter you pi password.
+       + sudo smbpasswd -a root
+       New SMB password:
+       ```
+       enter the password you had set for the pi login, then enter it again when you see `Retype new SMB password:`

 # Test it out on a PC first ?